Why delivering personalised communications is a must in financial services

 Study after study highlights personalisation is what consumers increasingly expect from the brands they engage with.
 For example, research from Epsilon reveals that 80 per cent of consumers are more likely to do business with a company that offers personalised experiences.
 With online financial institutions that rises to 89 per cent, and for those banks with a physical high street presence it’s 77 per cent, according to their study.

-Furthermore, research by Boston Consulting Group highlights that over the next five years $800 billion in revenue will shift to the top 15 per cent of companies who get personalisation right in financial services, retail and healthcare.
+Furthermore, research by Boston Consulting Group highlights that over the next five years, $800 billion in revenue will shift to the top 15 per cent of companies that get personalisation right in financial services, retail and healthcare.

 Learn from tech giants

 It’s the tech companies such as Amazon, Google and Apple, who are setting the standard in the delivery of personalised communications.
 They are the experts in using data effectively to deliver personalised customer communications and therefore experiences.

 There’s a lot the financial services sector can learn from the personalised approach these behemoths take, who might yet attempt to take advantage of open banking and muscle in on this industry.

 To embrace personalisation banks need to start cleverly using the latest machine learning, artificial intelligence (AI) and cloud technology to turn their customer data into actionable insight and deliver that holy grail of one-to-one personalised communication with customers at the right time – often in real-time.